 10 Most Dangerous Driving Cities in Louisiana

-Posted By On behalf of Simien & Simien on November 1, 2013 in Automotive
+Posted On behalf of Simien & Simien on Nov 01, 2013 in Automotive

 Across the country, the National Highway Traffic Safety Administration reports approximately 32,000 individuals will be involved in an auto accident.
 The sheer volume of traffic in some cities increases the likelihood of car collisions, and within Louisiana the same principle applies: population density is usually a factor in crash frequency.